The following are highlights and selected provisions of relevance to the nonprofit sector, as passed by the U.S. Senate on March 6, 2021.

 Low Income Home Energy Assistance Program (LIHEAP) – $4.5 billion to help families afford home heating and cooling costs.

 Federal Transit Administration – $30 billion to assist with operating costs, including payroll and personal protective equipment.

 Child Care Entitlement for States – $3.55 billion per year, of which $100 million shall be available for tribal organizations and $75 million shall be available for grants to territories.

 Child Care and Development Block Grant (CCDBG) Program – $15 billion in additional funding through September 30, 2021.

 Child Care Stabilization – $24 billion to CCDBG lead agencies, to award subgrants to qualified child care providers that are either open and available to provide services or closed for reasons related to COVID-19.
 Allowable uses include personnel expenses, cleaning supplies and personal protective equipment, and mental health supports.
 Providers receiving funds must make certain certifications, including following CDC guidelines, paying full employee compensation, and providing tuition relief to families in need of assistance.

-Corporation for National and Community Service – $1 billion to support an increase in AmeriCorps volunteers to respond to communities impacted by COVID-19.
-Grants will be prioritized based on grantees located in and recruiting from communities disproportionately impacted by COVID-19 and considering the diversity of communities and participants served by such entities, including racial, ethnic, socioeconomic, linguistic, or geographic diversity.
+Corporation for National and Community Service – $1 billion, of which $620 million will support an increase in AmeriCorps volunteers to respond to communities impacted by COVID-19.
+Grants will be prioritized based on grantees serving communities disproportionately impacted by COVID-19 and considering the diversity of communities and participants served by such entities, including racial, ethnic, socioeconomic, linguistic, or geographic diversity.

 National Endowment for the Arts – $135 million, 40% to state agencies and 60% direct grants.